creatorfromhell/track-dev/Standards.md

 * Place a space before and after the concatenating assignment operator(".=")
 * Always use the clean_input() method on user provided values
 * Always use PHP_EOL instead of specifying a line separator
+* Always use DIRECTORY_SEPARATOR instead of specifying a separator
 * Never assume a variable is an instance of a class.
 Always check using instanceof before using variables/methods.

+## Upcoming Standard Changes
+*The following rules are not in effect yet, but appear here to provide ample time to update current code to follow each of them.*
+* PHP 7 Specific
+  * Use coalescing operator(??) where possible *General

 ## Modification
 The Trackr Code Quality Standards may change from time to time, because of this, it is the sole responsibility of each contributor to stay up-to-date on these standards when making modifications to the Trackr Source Code.